-The first stop along the journey was an old coffee estate, Clydesdale plantation and great house.
+The first [intended] stop was an old coffee estate, known as Clydesdale plantation and great house.
 It is said to be one of the first commercial coffee estates in Jamaica, birthed in the 1800s, with slavery as a driving force to its business.
 The main things to see include the ruins of the estate, an overseer house, barbecues to dry coffee beans, and a giant water wheel.
-After a quick history lesson, overgrown stalks were maneuvered before connecting the continuing path on the “road” to Cinchona.
+Overgrown grass stalks are maneuvered to connect the continuing path on the “road” to Cinchona Botantical Garden.

-According to Jamaica National Heritage Trust, forty acres of Cinchona, Asian Tea, and a garden of European crops were planted.
+According to Jamaica National Heritage Trust, 40 acres of Cinchona, Asian Tea, and a garden of European crops were planted here.
 The Cinchona trees were used for the production of quinine to treat malaria.
-Now much reduced in size and in semi-abandoned condition, it houses a collection of trees and shrubs from all over the world.
+Now much reduced in size and in semi-abandoned condition, the garden consists of a collection of trees and shrubs from all over the world.
 I was told there is now only 1 Cinchona tree there.

 With the sky still rumbling and grey, anticipating the lengthy walk back, only an hour was spent at the garden.
 The return leg started on a now well-moisturized terrain, decorated with slips and even a few falls.
 The journey from Cinchona Botanical Garden was reached in ~3 hours, with an aching body and sheer relief.